 Many of those in business have to understand the principles of Value Added Tax (VAT) because they will have to act as an unpaid collector of this tax.
 In addition, those who run their business through a limited company need to know about corporation tax which taxes a company's profits.
-Employing others in your business brings further obligations with Real Time Information reporting for PAYE and the roll out of Pensions Auto Enrolment.
+Employing others in your business brings further obligations with Real Time Information reporting for PAYE and auto enrolment pension contributions and reporting.
 We consider these issues later in this guide.